thanasisn/SDR_enhancement_LAP/article/article_doc.md

 allows capturing a large part of the natural variability of clear-sky GHI.
 However, the short-term variability of AOD cannot be taken adequately into account when using monthly values in the model simulations.
-We tried different approaches in order to strengthen the robustness of the methodology and to compensate for the limited accuracy of the RTM input data and the unpredictable natural variability of the atmosphere.
+We tried different approaches to strengthen the robustness of the methodology and to compensate for the limited accuracy of the RTM input data and the unpredictable natural variability of the atmosphere.

 First, we evaluated the performance of the modelled
 $\text{GHI}_{\text{ref}}$ in relation to the measured GHI for different